 As regards the VR, there isn’t much to say.
 We’ve experienced VR on an RTX 2080, and it was incredibly smooth.
 We can only imagine what a new-gen Titan-level card can do.

 When it comes to a monster PC such as this one, upgradeability should be the last thing on your mind for at least a couple of years.
-After all, this PC is equipped with the best components the market currently has to offer, and it will take a while before the any software catches up with these components.
+After all, this PC is equipped with some of the best components the market currently has to offer, and it’ll be a while before video games catch up with a lot of these components.

-However, no computer can stay the best forever, and eventually, something better will come along, which is why we made sure to include a beefy power supply that can support both the current setup and possible future upgrades as well.
+However, no computer can stay the best forever, and eventually, something better will come along, which is why we’ve made sure to include a beefy power supply that will be able to support possible future upgrades.

 The motherboard is also relatively future-proof as it is a Z490 model, which means it’s compatible with Intel’s 10th and 11th gen processors.
-However, any other CPU upgrades in the future will require you to change the motherboard as well regardless if we’re talking Intel or AMD, but thankfully, it will be years until that will be necessary.
+However, any other CPU upgrades will require you to change the motherboard as well, regardless if we’re talking Intel or AMD.
+Thankfully, it will be years until that will be necessary.

 The PC Build